dishantptdr144/Ninja-QR-Generator/README.md

 <div align="center">

-## 👨‍💻 Developer
+## 👨‍💻 Author

 ### **Dishant Patidar**

-🐍 Python Developer • 🌐 Full Stack Developer
-⚡ Flask APIs • ☁️ Server Management
-🚀 Building Automation & Desktop Applications

 <br>

 ### 🌟 Support The Project

-If you found this project useful, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a star on GitHub.

 Your support helps motivate future updates and open-source projects.